Posted August 2017 by NZCU Baywide

 Let’s face it, life has a way of surprising you when you least expect it, and not always in a good way!
 Unexpected medical bills?
 Car repairs?
 Emergency flights?
 For these reasons, it’s almost always a good idea to have an emergency savings fund ready for a rainy, or in this case stormy, day.

-The reality is, even the highest rate savings account pays just a few percent in interest, while the return on a term deposit investment is just a few points higher.
+The reality is, even the best account for saving money pays just a few percent in interest, while the return on a fixed deposit is just a few points higher.
 On the other hand, you could easily be paying ten, fifteen, or even twenty percent on your debts each and every month.
 So while saving money is a good idea, in this scenario it'll cost you more than it saves.

 Rather than set money aside, consider putting the money you would have thrown into a savings account towards your debts instead.
 You’ll save less cold hard cash in the short term, but over time you'll save many hundreds more in unpaid interest.